 If there’s a slight shower, you don’t want your plans to be dampened.
 A cool gazebo will mean your outdoor lunch can still go ahead and it will offer plenty of scope for decorating, too.
 Try hanging a shower-proof fabric for a little extra protection from the elements and string up some multicolored lanterns (with faux tealights!) for a twinkling effect.

-6. Be a soft touch
+22. Be a soft touch

-Add a little pattern with some stylish cushions.
+Add a little pattern to your garden with some stylish cushions.
 ‘Comfort is all,’ says Tasha Green at Weaver Green.
 ‘Use lots of lovely outdoor scatter cushions, floor cushions and outdoor rugs to take the hard edges off outdoor furniture and benches.’
 As well as the ground!
 Go for weatherproof designs that are washable so they stay looking their best for longer.